 The Life Extension Manual began as a handout for seminars on Life Extension I was doing once or twice a year during the early 1990s.
 As the "handout" grew in size to that of a small book, I began to convert it into a stand-alone document and to distribute it separately from the seminars.

-I won't be doing any more of these seminars, but I have done significant updates occasionally of the online Life Extension Manual and I plan to do some more updates, including adding new chapters, during 2013.
+I won't be doing any more of these seminars, but I have done significant updates occasionally of the online Life Extension Manual and I plan to do some more updates during the coming months.

 I had my genome analyzed in May, 2008 by deCODEme.com, a division of Decode Genetics in Reykjavik, Iceland.
-(DeCode was purchased by Amgen in December, 2012, and they have since discontinued their DecodeMe personal genetics testing services for new customers.)
-In November, 2008, I had a further analysis done by 23andMe.com.
-These companies do not decode the entire genome, but they do decode the points of human DNA that are the most common variations among different individuals.
+(DeCode was purchased by Amgen in December 2012, and they have since discontinued their DecodeMe personal genetics testing services for new customers.)
+In November, 2008, I had a further analysis done by 23andMe.
+These companies did not decode the entire genome, but they did decode the points of human DNA that are the most common variations among different individuals.

-DeCODEme.com decodes 1,013,349 points on an individual's DNA, and 23andMe.com decodes 579,751 points.
-(At least, that is the number at the time that I had my DNA scans done.)
+At the time of my DNA scans, DeCODEme.com decoded 1,013,349 points on an individual's DNA, and 23andMe version 2 decoded 579,751 points.
 These points are among the points known as single nucleotide polymorphisms or SNPs (pronounced "snips").
-There is some overlap in the SNPs that are decoded by the two companies.
-To learn more about SNPs, see the SNPedia, which is a Wikipedia-like encyclopedia about single nucleotide polymorphisms.
+There is a lot of overlap in the SNPs that were decoded by the two companies.
+To learn more about SNPs, see SNPedia, which is a Wikipedia-like encyclopedia about single nucleotide polymorphisms.

-Links to my comprehensive personal DNA information are on Jerry's DNA Page.
+Links to my comprehensive personal DNA information, and how this information saved me from an early death, are on Jerry's DNA Page.

-One result of my DNA test was that I was able to identify a variant in a gene that codes for the aromatase enzyme that was causing me to lose bone density, especially spinal bone density.
+One result of my DNA tests was that I was able to identify an unusual variant in a gene that codes for the aromatase enzyme.
+A malfunctioning aromatase gene was causing me to lose bone density, especially spinal bone density.
 As a direct result of the discovery of that variant, I had further testing done, and I discovered that my estradiol level was far too low.
 Estradiol is an estrogen that is necessary for health in both males and females.
 After using supplementary estradiol for 10 months, the bone mineral density in my lumbar spine increased by more than 20 percent.
-By June, 2012, my lumbar bone mineral density had increased by 42.5 percent above the bone density just before I started using topical estradiol.
+By June 2012, my lumbar bone mineral density had increased by 42.5 percent above the bone density just before I started using topical estradiol.
 You can read more details about my DNA tests, including medical references about the problem of estrogen deficiency in males, at:

 I already knew that I had a genetic propensity for spinal osteoporosis, a disease which resulted in my father's death in 2005 after a long period of severe disability.
 Shortly after my father's death, I had a DEXA bone scan that revealed that my bone density was also abnormally low, primarily in the spine, but also to a certain extent at the hip.